dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/windows.md

-## Installing DSSG Prerequisites on Windows 10/11

-We would do the following in this guide

-1. Generate an SSH keypair
-2. Install Git and setup a Github profile if you don't already have one
-3. Install Python
-4. Install pyenv + virtualenv to help manage different versions of Python and python packages on your machine
-5. Install several necessary python packages
-6. Install VSCode, a text editor that can help you edit code on your machine and on the server directly
-7. Install DBeaver, a GUI based DB explorer
-8. How to use command line tools on windows

-In addition, we'll recommend a few other pieces of software that we recommend that you install, but not absolutely critical.
+# Sertting up your Windows Machine

+This guide helps you walk through how to set up the various technical tools you'll need for the summer and is focused on Windows users (if you're on MacOS or Linux, see the [related guide here](setup_osx.md))

-### Windows Subsystem for Linux (WSL)
+## Windows Subsystem for Linux (WSL)

-Before we get to the specific software installations, let's explore a feature from newer versions of windows have the option of running a linux environment directly on windows.
+Newer versions of windows have the option of running a linux environment directly on windows, and we recommend using that as your development environment.
 You can [learn more about WSL here](https://docs.microsoft.com/en-us/windows/wsl/about).

-Today we'll show you how to use command line tools on both Windows Power Shell, and on WSL.

 First we have to install WSL on Windows.
 We'll give you the quick installation guide, if you want to customize things, please refer the [detailed installation guide](https://docs.microsoft.com/en-us/windows/wsl/install).

 First, open a PowerShell or a Command Prompt Window as an Administrator.
 Next, we can see the available Linux distributions for install by using:

 ```
-wsl --list --online
+$ wsl --list --online
 ```

 Then, you can install the version of Linux you would like to install.
-We recommend picking one of the Ubuntu distributions (because it's the most popular) and our guide will assume Ubuntu installation for WSL.
+We recommend picking one of the Ubuntu distributions and this guide assumes an Ubuntu installation for WSL.

 We can install Ubuntu 20.04 by:

 ```
-wsl --install -d Ubuntu-20.04
+$ wsl --install -d Ubuntu-20.04
 ```

 This will take a few minutes, and will prompt you to provide a UNIX username and a password.
 Please note that you might have to restart your computer at some point during the installation for things to take full effect.